 - Easily Forgiven: The trope is discussed when Hans and Heins discuss what he's going to do next, though whether it's played straight has yet to be seen.
 So far, it's been strongly averted for Kristoff, who punches Hans out the moment he realizes who he is, and only begrudgingly takes him to see Anna, who's no happier, and who indicates that things between them will never be the same as they were before.
 As for Elsa herself, she's horrified to realize that she had been talking with Hans at the masquerade, and needs time to come to terms with the conflict between knowing what he tried to do to her and Anna, and the fact that she knows that Hans did not seem threatening back at the ball.

 Heins: …have you tried writing the Queen a letter?

 Hans: I tried to murder her, Heins.
 I doubt I'll find a way to delicately say 'Sorry I attempted to kill you'.

-Even Bad Men Love Their Mamas: Hans sees his father as one of the few people he respects, and is deeply moved by how much his mother still cares for him after everything he’s done.
+- Even Bad Men Love Their Mamas and Papas: Hans sees his father as one of the few people he respects, and is deeply moved by how much his mother still cares for him after everything he’s done.

 *Hans's father asks if what he's done is true.*